codingWithJimmy/TA-bigfix/README.md

 # Acknowledgements

-This section is to thank the many people who contributed to the development of this TA by providing relevance, log files, development licenses, larger environments, and other support.
+This section is to thank the many people who contributed to the development of this add-on by providing relevance, log files, development licenses, larger environments, and other support.

 - Jason Walker
 - Geetha Alagppan